centreon/centreon-documentation/versioned_docs/version-23.10/administration/parameters/ldap.txt

 - **Enable LDAP authentication**: enable authentication via the LDAP server
-- **Store LDAP password**: can be used to store user passwords in the database, useful to authenticate users in the event of loss of connection with the LDAP
+- **Store LDAP password**: can be used to store user passwords in the database, which is useful to authenticate users in the event of loss of connection with the LDAP
 - **Auto import users**:
-    - **Yes** : All users in the directory will be able to log in to Centreon.
-The first time they log in, they will be created in Centreon, on page **Configuration > Contacts > Contacts/Users**, with their LDAP parameters (name, first name, email address...).
+    - **Yes**: All users in the directory will be able to log in to Centreon.
+The first time they log in, they will be created in Centreon, on the **Configuration > Contacts > Contacts/Users** page, with their LDAP parameters (last name, first name, email address, etc.).
-    - **No** : Users will only be able to log in to Centreon if their account has been imported manually into Centreon.
+    - **No**: Users will only be able to log in to Centreon if their account has been imported manually into Centreon.
-    - **Import users manually** : Whether auto import is enabled or not, you can use this button to import some users to the list of contacts.
+    - **Import users manually**: Whether or not auto import is enabled, you can use this button to import some users to the list of contacts.

 - **LDAP search size limit**: can be used to limit the number of users to search for (1000 users maximum).
 - **LDAP search timeout**: can be used define the maximum time for the